Solar - Passive

 City of El Paso - Green Building Policy for Municipal Buildings

-In June 2008, the City Council of the City of El Paso enacted the Sustainable Design Standards for City Buildings policy (see Ordinance 16911, updated in July 2012 in this resolution).
+In June 2008, the City Council of the City of El Paso enacted the Sustainable Design Standards for City Buildings policy (see Ordinance 016911, updated in July 2012 in this solution).
 All new City buildings over 5,000 square feet in size are required to be designed, contracted, and built to achieve the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) Silver certification level and strive for a higher level of certification (gold or platinum) when possible.
-Future major renovations and non-occupied City buildings will also be designed, contracted, and built to include as many principles
+Future major renovations and non-occupied City buildings will also be designed, contracted, and built to include as many principles of

 Last Update